-Author: Dionysios of Halikarnassos, Roman Antiquities 14.6 (link to Greek text and full translation)
+Ancient author: Dionysios of Halikarnassos, Roman Antiquities 14.6 (link)

 Comments: We know very little about the Greek author Dionysios (or: Dionysius) beyond what he tells us: that he is from Halikarnassos in western Asia Minor (in Caria / Karia; modern Bodrum, Turkey), that he went to Italy at the end of the Roman civil war (in late 30 or 29 BCE), and that he spent twenty-two years (he claims) studying Roman things (1.7).
 Dionysios also reveals that the first part of his Roman Antiquities was written in 7 BCE (1.3).
 Dionysios’ entire work is devoted to the Romans from a Greek angle, and he places the Romans at the pinnacle of all peoples in the process.
 But as the opening sections of the work also show (link), Dionysios does this in an unusual way by arguing that the Romans are, in fact, Greeks.
 So Greeks are also on top in a somewhat unorthodox way.